harness/developer-hub/docs/platform/15_Audit-Trail/audit-streaming.md

 - **Edit**: Select a different streaming destination or make changes to the existing destination.

-- Delete: Delete the audit stream destination.
+- **Delete**: Delete the audit stream destination.

 ![](./static/edit-delete.png)

 ## Amazon S3 audit file details

-After you activate your audit stream destination, Harness streams audit logs to the destination every 30 minutes.

-Here is an example of an audit stream file in one of the Amazon S3 bucket.
+Here is an example of an audit stream file in one of the Amazon S3 buckets.

 ![](./static/s3-auditstream-file.png)